 What do you do when it’s cold and rainy?
 What about when it’s hot and steamy?
-Go to an art gallery, of course.
+Go to a Brisbane art gallery, of course.
 They’re indoors, they’re appropriately heated or cooled, and they’re here to bulk up that squishy noggin of yours with something else other than Insta-story drivel.
-Triple win
+Triple win.

 If you’re moseying around South Bank and prefer something a little more cultured than a fake beach, QAGOMA is an easy detour from the parklands.
 Home to a huge collection of historical (super old), modern (oldish) and contemporary (newest) international art, the modern art gallery also showcases some iconic Indigenous and Australian collections.
 With new exhibitions constantly hitting the walls (and floors), there’s never a boring time to visit.
 On your way out, be sure to make a pitstop in the gallery store to browse the shelves of educational and quirky art items, or stay for an art inspired dinner at the restaurant.